pulumi/docs/pulumi-hugo/themes/default/content/blog/architecture-as-code-serverless/index.md

 Developers can write the application in any language that the service provider supports.
 That means developers can choose the language that best meets the needs of their application.
 For example, a compiled application may respond more quickly than a scripting language.
 Serverless applications can be either synchronous or asynchronous, depending on the task.

-Another component of serverless architecture is an API Gateway which maps HTTP operations such as GET, PUT, POST, and DELETE to functions.
-A gateway simplifies implementing REST interfaces for functions and applications.
+A common feature of serverless architecture is a REST interface which maps HTTP operations such as GET, PUT, POST, and DELETE to functions.
+A REST interface simplifies implementing REST interfaces for functions and applications.
+AWS offers API Gateway for building REST interfaces, while Azure and Google Cloud have out of the box solutions.

 Let’s take a look at examples where we can apply Architecture as Code to serverless.